LuisaGroup/LuisaCompute/README.md

 LuisaCompute seeks to balance the seemingly ever-conflicting pursuits for ***unification***, ***programmability***, and ***performance***.
 To achieve this goal, we design three major components:
 - A domain-specific language (DSL) embedded inside modern C++ for kernel programming exploiting JIT code generation and compilation;
 - A unified runtime with resource wrappers for cross-platform resource management and command scheduling; and
-- Multiple optimized backends, including CUDA, DirectX, Metal, LLVM, and ISPC.
+- Multiple optimized backends, including CUDA, DirectX, Metal, and LLVM.

 To demonstrate the practicality of the system, we also build a Monte Carlo renderer, [LuisaRender](https://github.com/LuisaGroup/LuisaRender), atop the framework, which is faster than the state-of-the-art rendering frameworks on modern GPUs.